University of Surrey

 Trainee progress

-Clinical reviews are held with Clinical Tutors or Associate Clinical Tutors following each placement in order to identify developing training needs.
+Clinical reviews are held with Clinical Tutors or Associate Clinical Tutors following each placement in order to identify developing training needs, which focuses on trainee progress in all Programme areas and identifies current strengths and developmental needs.

 An annual appraisal is held which attends to competency development utilising the BPS Competency and Knowledge and Skills Frameworks.